15.96°C Vancouver

 Both players admitted that there are many strong players/teams in the tournament and the competition will be challenging.

-Among the Team Canada players, Larissa Franklin was also on field to talk to media and shared she had lymphoma and underwent chemotherapy about every three weeks shortly after being diagnosed.
-The player from Maple Ridge said her focus is on softball now and feels happy to be performing in front of the friends, family and home crowd.
+Among the Team Canada players, Larissa Franklin was also on field to talk to media.
+She revealed that she underwent chemotherapy for lymphoma but has returned to the diamond.
+“My focus is on softball now, and I’m grateful to play in front of family, friends, and the home crowd,” said the Maple Ridge athlete.

 Along with the senior teams, many youth teams are also participating in this tournament, and the senior players say that they were also able to fulfill their dream of joining Team Canada by participating and performing in these same youth teams.